Home2024-03-31T18:36:23-07:00

 DiplCouns MEd EdD

 I guide weekly meditation groups on zoom from Victoria, BC: everyone’s welcome, regardless of previous experience.
 Regular participants join from Northern Ireland, Spain, Mexico, Massachusetts, California, Nebraska, Oregon, Washington, Utah, Saskatchewan, and British Columbia.
-I also assist twice weekly with Sanity Sits with the Dekeling Community of Portland, OR.
-From time to time I attend at the bedside of a person near death and officiate at interment of cremains.
+I also assist twice weekly with ‘Sanity Sits’ with the Dekeling Community of Portland, OR.
+From time to time I sit with beings near the end of life and officiate at interment of cremains.

 My life vow to be of service is grounded in “The Way of the Bodhisattvaby the 8th century monk-scholar Shantideva.
 Here’s a key verse —